hsusmit/sem4/README.md

 # 4th Sem

 **Disclaimer:** _Nobody should copy the assignments from this repo.
-The codes in his GitHub and UEM's assignments have no similarity, and if anyone writes wrong codes from here, it is their own responsibility._
+The codes in this repository and UEM's assignments have no similarity, and if anyone writes wrong codes from here, it is their own responsibility._

 ---